algorandfoundation/ARCs/ARCs/arc-draft_asa_url_templating.md

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.

 ## Backwards Compatibility
-The 'template-' prefix of the scheme is intended to break clients reading these ASA URLS outright.
-Clients interpreting these URLS as-is would likely yield unusual errors.
+The 'template-' prefix of the scheme is intended to break clients reading these ASA URLs outright.
+Clients interpreting these URLs as-is would likely yield unusual errors.
 Code checking for an explicit 'ipfs' scheme for example will not see this as compatible with any of the default processing and SHOULD treat the URL as if it were simply unknown/empty.

 ## Reference Implementation